 8. What is the maximum number of domains I can upload for a Company Surge® Report

 The maximum number of domains that can be uploaded in the API or the UI is 1,000,000.

-There are many factors that contribute to the way our models calculate the Surge score including:
+There are four factors that contribute to the way our models calculate Company Surge® Score including:

 a.
 Topic consumption by interactions - the number of interactions from a business in the last 3 weeks compared to the previous 12 weeks of historical data.